 Platemark: 23 x 14.5 cm (9 1/16 x 5 11/16 in.); Sheet: 31.5 x 22.6 cm (12 3/8 x 8 7/8 in.)

 Catalogue raisonné: Reed and Shapiro 8

-In the 1850s Degas frequently used himself as a model, but he made only one printed self-portrait, of which few impressions exist.
+In the 1850s Degas frequently used himself as a model, but he made only one printed self-portrait.
 Through successive stages of biting the plate and layers of crosshatching, Degas gradually built areas of dark tone.
 In this impression, Degas added etched lines on the face, hat, and coat and carefully wiped his copper plate to create atmospheric effects.
 His clearly drawn eyes directly engage the viewer, resulting in a psychologically powerful and intense portrait of the young artist at age 23.
 This impression was dedicated to his friend, the painter and sculptor Paul Albert Bartholomé.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.